Search sheldonbrown.com and sheldonbrown.org

 Cartridge bottom brackets are much cleaner and easier to work on than cup-and-cone bottom brackets -- grease and bearing balls are entirely enclosed inside the sealed cartridge(s).

 Our first, guiding example is a Phil Wood bottom bracket.
 Phil Wood was the first brand of cartridge bottom bracket, in 1971.
 It is more expensive than most others, but also has a very long service life -- and the bearings are replaceable at any well-equipped bicycle shop.
 Unlike most other brands, Phil Wood offers chainline adjustability.
 Installation is a bit more complicated for this reason.
 Phil Wood offers options to fit frames with newer outboard-bearing bottom brackets and all common threadings -- British/ISO, but also the older Italian, French, Swiss, Raleigh and Chater Lea threadings.
 (I've never even seen that one!)
-Phil Wood also offers two cartridge lengths and a large variety of axles of different lengths to fit square-taper and splined cranks.
+Phil Wood also offers a large variety of axles of different lengths to fit square-taper and splined cranks.
 Some of the instructions for Phil Wood bottom brackets below are helpful for other brands and models as well.

 This information is a supplement to the instructions on the Phil Wood site.